porteux/porteux/README.md

 To run Windows applications inside PorteuX, you can find both Wine and Multilib Lite xzm modules in the app store.
 It's recommended to have these 2 modules in `/porteux/optional` and activate them only when needed.

-To read Asian characters, please download and activate the [notoserifcjk-regular.xzm](https://github.com/porteux/porteux/raw/main/common/notoserifcjk-regular.xzm) module.
+To read Asian characters, download and activate the [notoserifcjk-regular.xzm](https://github.com/porteux/porteux/raw/main/common/notoserifcjk-regular.xzm) module.
+Some PDFs may also require `poppler-data` package, also available via `getpkg` command.

 ## Default Username and Password